tzvaita/tenny_resume_bot/README.md

 ## In windows:
 ```
-ruby bot.rb
+ruby microbot.rb
 ```

 ## In a unix terminal:
 ```
-ruby bot.rb
+ruby microbot.rb
 ```

 Please note that if you close the terminal or shut down the system, the bot will stop working.

 Using the bot in Telegram
-The bot has only eight commands
+The bot has only eight commands.

 + /start
 + /aboutme